Chapter 46:

 Eris laughed once more, her wings flapping happily behind her.

 “What’s so funny?”
-David demanded, getting up onto his feet.
+David stood up.
 “Tell me, Eris!
 What’s so funny about this?!”

 “Everything,” Eris said gently.
 “Everything is, David Athelward.
 The way you quickly raise your voice in anger at me even though you know I could kill your family with a snap of my fingers.
 The way you deny your true feelings about everything you’ve done.
 The way you refuse to listen to that little voice inside your head that tells you how proud you should feel for gathering up the courage to kill humans with your own hands.
 And, more than that, the way that my gift has changed you.”